Pan-Holiday Extravaganza

 We raised our glasses (of champagne, sparkling grape juice, ginger ale, white wine, and whatever else we had available) to the friends absent - Tim to family in Louisiana, Geof to hockey, and Heather to stomach flu.

 We only called you wankers once.
-Promise.
-Laughing out loud
+Promise. :D

 The New Year's Eve gathering will be No New Food night - since I didn't help host the PHE, we'll be gathering at my house for New Year's.
 We'll eat the leftovers and…do…something.
 Movies?
 TV?
 Geek Twister?
 Standard obscene phone calls to friends on West Coast?